Terror probe launched after deadly Paris knife attack - Journal du Cameroun

 “I was on the cafe terrace, I heard three, four shots, it happened very fast,” said 47-year-old Gloria.

+Another witness, who gave her first name Maxine, said panic spread as word got out that an attack was taking place.

+“We saw someone coming out of a building who said he saw the assailant slaughter someone, so people took refuge in the bar,” she said.

-France has suffered a series of major Islamist attacks over the past three years, including the massacre at the satirical newspaper Charlie Hebdo, the November 2015 attacks that killed 130 in Paris, and the 2016 Bastille Day truck attack in Nice.
+France has suffered a series of major Islamist attacks including the massacre at the satirical newspaper Charlie Hebdo, the November 2015 attacks that killed 130 in Paris, and the 2016 Bastille Day truck attack in Nice that killed more than 80.

+There have also been a string of less deadly but frequent attacks by lone wolf jihadists wielding knives or guns.
+Most of the attacks have either been claimed by the Islamic State group or been carried out in their name.

 A state of emergency put in place just after the 2015 Paris attacks was lifted in October when Macron’s centrist government passed a new law boosting the powers of security forces.